If your goal is to minimize latency to facilitate live music performance, it’s important to understand that JackTrip is only one piece of the chain.

 The audio chips that most manufacturers bundle inside your computer to check off the “audio” box may be good enough to play an MP3, but they are often not going to cut it for JackTrip.
 Audio hardware has only gotten fast enough to facilitate live performance within the past few years, and it will take time before this newer technology proliferates throughout the industry.
 The good news is you can buy high quality USB audio interfaces for around $100 (USD) that produce great results by plugging into your computer.

-Unfortunately, despite having tested dozens of them, we have so far found no digital headsets (including USB, wireless and gaming headsets) that are capable of providing low latency audio.
+So far we have found no digital headsets (including USB, wireless and gaming headsets) that are capable of providing low latency audio.
 Only analog headsets will work well.

 Your audio interface can add from 5 to over 100 milliseconds of latency.